-Upon signing up for lessons, the students/parent will be asked to read the Studio Policy and sign/date the document.
+Upon signing up for lessons with Musical Moments Studio, LLC, the students/parent will be asked to read the Studio Policy and sign the document.
 By signing, you agree to respect and abide by the studio’s current policies as long as the student is taking lessons with the instructor.
 If a new version of the Studio Policy is issued, the instructor will provide a copy with the new changes.

 Students are required to have:

-o A metronome for practicing at home, which can be acquired at any local music store or can be ordered online or in app form.
+o A metronome for practicing at home, which can be acquired at any local music store or can be ordered online or in the app store.

-o A 3-ring notebook with tab dividers (or pocket folder) that will serve as the record-keeping place for repertoire, weekly assignments, practice suggestions or goals, and communication notes between teacher, student and parent.
+o A 3-ring notebook with tab dividers (or pocket folder) that will serve as the record-keeping place for repertoire, weekly assignments, practice suggestions or goals, and communication notes between teacher, student, and parent.

 Students must remember to bring the following materials to lessons:

-o All books currently in use (even if no piece is assigned in a book that particular week).
+o All books currently in use (even if no piece is assigned in a book that week).

-o All flashcards currently in use (even if no specific card requirement has been assigned for that particular week).
+o All flashcards currently in use (even if no specific card requirement has been assigned for that week).

 Students are expected to practice a minimum of 5 days per week.
 Suggestions for practice times: